liquidctl/liquidctl/docs/asus-ryujin-guide.md

 # liquidctl set fans speed 50
 ```

-Use channel `fan1` to set the duty of the embedded fan:
+Use channel `pump-fan` to set the duty of the embedded fan:

 ```
-# liquidctl set fan1 speed 50
+# liquidctl set pump-fan speed 50
 ```

-Use channel `fan2` to set the duty of the fans connected to the AIO fan controller:
+Use channel `external-fans` to set the duty of the fans connected to the AIO fan controller:

 ```
-# liquidctl set fan2 speed 50
+# liquidctl set external-fans speed 50
 ```

 ### Duty to speed relation